 Charter of the South Russian Union of Workers

-The Odessa "Union" included workers from the following Odessa industries: factories of the Bellino-Fenderich and Goulier-Blanchard families; printing houses; firms producing gold jewelry; railway workshops; numerous enterprises of the working district of Slobodka-Romanovka.
-The "South Russian Union of Workers" had up to 60 members, around which 150-200 sympathetic workers were grouped.
-The most active - F. I. Kravchenko, N. B. Naddachin, S. S. Naumov, M. P. Skvery, I. O. Rybitsky, M. Ya. for economic reasons, during the time the "Union" existed, they distributed illegal literature among the workers, printed in their own printing house, and attracted new members to the "Union".
-Members of the "Union" collected money for the Slavic peoples of the Balkan Peninsula, leading the struggle for independence, for the rebellious Herzegovinians, established ties with emigration, received illegal publications from
+The Odessa “Union” included workers from the following Odessa industries: factories of the Bellino-Fenderich and Goulier-Blanchard family; printing houses; companies producing gold jewelry; railway workshops; numerous enterprises in the working-class area of Slobodka-Romanovka.
+The “South Russian Workers' Union” numbered up to 60 members, around whom 150-200 sympathizing workers were grouped.
+The most active - F. I. Kravchenko, N. B. Naddachin, S. S. Naumov, M. P. Skvery, I. O. Rybitsky, M. Ya.
+Lyakhovich - carried out propaganda, tried to give a political hue to the two strikes that took place for economic reasons, during the time the “Union” existed, they distributed illegal literature among the workers, printed in their printing house, and attracted new members to the “Union”.
+Members of the "Union" collected money for the Slavic peoples of the Balkan Peninsula fighting for independence, for the rebel Herzegovinians, established connections with emigration, received illegal publications from

 What else to read